-ILLNESS/MISADVENTURE APPEAL

 This form is to be completed by the student who is unable to attend an assessment task.

-The completed form must be submitted to the Deputy Principal the first day back at school immediately after the due date of the assessment.
+The completed form must be submitted to the Deputy Principal on the first day back at school immediately after the due date of the assessment.
 If the Deputy Principal is absent, this form must be submitted to the Principal.

+Name: Year:

+Subject/Course:

+Head Teacher: ••• Teach er

+Assessment Title:

-Name:Year: Subject/Course: Head Teacher: Teacher: Assessment Title: Date of Notification: Due Date: Date appeal submitted: Either (tick option): Task sat for Task missed Seeking special consideration because of: Misadventure Illness Details of appeal: (Attach all necessary medical and other certificates and refer to the HBHS Assessment Policy) Student signature: Date: Parent/caregiver signature: Date:
+Date of Notification: Due D ate:

+Date appeal submitted:

+Either (tick option): Task missed Task sat for

+Seeking special consideration because of: Illness Misadventure

+Details of appeal:

+(Attach all necessary medical and other cer rtifica ates and refer to the HBHS A ssessment Policy)

-School Procedure
+Student signature: Date ·

+Parent/caregiver signature: Date ·

-- Deputy Principal issues and receives Illness/Misadventure Appeal form - Deputy Principal discusses with the Principal - Head Teacher receives a photocopy of the appeal Before Mid Year reporting period (Yr7-11) and Final reporting (Yr7-12), Principal, Deputy Principal and Head - \sqcup Before Mid Year reporting period (Yr/-11) Teacher will meet to discuss the appeal. - □ School Admin Officer will enter details on SENTRAL and generate outcome letter for parent.
-A copy will be placed into the students file. - Principal will sign the letter and give to front office for posting.
+School Procedure Deputy Principal issues and receives Illness/Misa Deputy Principal discusses with the Principal and Head Teacher receives a photocopy of the appea Before Half Yearly reporting period (Yr7-11) and Teacher will meet to discuss the appeal.
+The School will enter details on SENTRAL and ge students file.
+Principal will sign the letter and give to front office d Head al d Yearly enerate l Teacher y reporting (Yr7-12 e outcome letter fol

+HOMEBUSH BOYS HIGH SCHOOL

-(02) 9764 3611 (02) 9746 3614 Bridge Road, Homebush NSW 2140
+Bridge Road, Homebush NSW 2140 (02) 9764 3611 (02) 9746 3614